an easy ricotta dessert recipe, made 3 ways

 Italian cheese recipes

 We were in Costiera lately, and you can’t come back from that wonderful land without mozzarella, scamorza, caciocavallo and ricotta.

 That’s why I’m making lots of cheesy recipes lately:

 I also had a lot of ricotta and remembered something about nonnas, ricotta and an easy way to make merenda (= snack).

 Isa, my greengrocer foodie friend told me everything I needed to know (grazie!).

-Here’s an Italian nonna nosh, for you :-).
+Here’s a nonna authentic Italian recipe, for you :-).
 A very traditional recipe.

 the ricotta dessert recipe